bsherman/lighttpd-docker/README.md

 This docker container supports the feature without requiring external configuration files, but does require two changes to the _docker-compose_ example above.

-This `docker-compose.yml` file has added a `/vhosts` directory where your content should be stored (:
+This `docker-compose.yml` file has added a `environment:` flag to enable simple vhosts for your domain.

 	lighttpd:
 	  image: sebp/lighttpd